Working with children, young people & families: a psychoanalytic observational approach (M7)

 - experiential group

-In the first year, you will observe a baby in its family home every week for up to two years.
+You will observe a baby in its family home every week for up to two years.
 Your observations will be presented for discussion in a small seminar group and your experience of observing will be the basis for learning about very early development and relationships.

 Child development research